blackdataca/My-Radio-App/README.md

 ## Welcome to AchieveCoin.org

 This is a community supported organization for the development of AchieveCoin.
-The goal is to continue the innovations of cryptocurrency for the benefit of all humankind.
+The goal is to continue the innovations of cryptocurrency for the benefit of all humanity.

 Visions: